 - 10.5.
 While this standard includes discussion of certain methods within the Cost, Market and Income approaches, it does not provide a comprehensive list of all possible methods that may be appropriate.
-Some of the many methods not addressed in this standard include option pricing methods (OPMs), simulation/Monte Carlo methods and probability-weighted expected-return methods (PWERM).
 It is the valuer's responsibility to choose the appropriate method(s) for each valuation engagement.
 Compliance with IVS may require the valuer to use a method not defined or mentioned in the IVS. - 10.6.
 When different approaches and/or methods result in widely divergent indications of value, a valuer should perform procedures to understand why the value indications differ, as it is generally not appropriate to simply weight two or more divergent indications of value.
 In such cases, valuers should reconsider the guidance in para 10.3 to determine whether one of the approaches/methods provides a better or more reliable indication of value. - 10.7.
 Valuers should maximise the use of relevant observable market information in all three approaches.
 Regardless of the source of the inputs and assumptions used in a valuation, a valuer must perform appropriate analysis to evaluate those inputs and assumptions and their appropriateness for the valuation purpose. - 10.8.
 Although no one approach or method is applicable in all circumstances, price information from an active market is generally considered to be the strongest evidence of value.
 Some bases of value may prohibit a valuer from making subjective adjustments to price information from an active market.
-Price information from an inactive market may still be good evidence of value, but subjective adjustments may be needed.
+Price information from an inactive market may still be good evidence of value, but subjective adjustments may be needed. - 10.9 In certain circumstances, the valuer and the client may agree on the valuation approaches, methods and procedures the valuer will use or the extent of procedures the valuer will perform.
+Depending on the limitations placed on the valuer and procedures performed, such circumstances may result in a valuation that is not IVS compliant. - 10.10.
+A valuation may be limited or restricted where the valuer is not able to employ the valuation approaches, methods and procedures that a reasonable and informed third party would perform, and it is reasonable to expect that the effect of the limitation or restriction on the estimate of value could be material.